mouadessalim/CookedGrabber/README.md

 The server only sends the cookie when it wants the web browser to save it.
 If you’re wondering “where are cookies stored,” it’s simple: your web browser will store it **locally** to remember the “name-value pair” that identifies you.

-**⚠ When you try to connect to an account using cookies it does not even generate a new login request to the server, that mean that the victim does not even receive the email with new connexion.
+**⚠ When you try to connect to an account using cookies it does not even generate a new login request to the server, that mean that the victim does not even receive the email with a `new connexion detected`.
 The target don't know that you are connected to the account because the server think it's him !**

-*****☢ This reveals major security breaches in general wesbites and social networks ! ☢*****
+*****☢ This reveals major security breaches in general websites and social networks ! ☢*****

 ## How to bypass websites with cookies ?

-So to use cookies to connect to the victim account, you must have a cookies extension.
+So to use cookies to log into the victim account, you must have a cookies extension.
 I recommand [Cookie-Editor](https://chrome.google.com/webstore/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm). **To bypass website security you must be already connected to your personnal account to generate all cookies needed for the website.** After being sure that all default cookies have been generated use your cookies extension to replace your personnal id account cookies with the grabbed victim account cookies.

 #### *****Example: Instagram*****